-These pancakes are gluten-free, and my preference is to add dark chocolate chips and/or peanut butter for extra antioxidants, protein, and monounsaturated fats.
+These gluten-free pumpkin pancakes are delicious, and my preference is to add dark chocolate chips and/or peanut butter for extra antioxidants, protein, and monounsaturated fats.
 (Read about the potential health benefits of dark chocolate in my blog "Is Dark Chocolate Really Good for You?")

 Maple syrup, fruit, nuts, coconut flakes, or other pantry items can also be added.

 Gluten-free recipes can be a bit finicky sometimes.
 Keeping that in mind, I decided to use the gluten-free mix I already had on hand: Pamela's Whole Grain Baking and Pancake Mix.
 Bob's Red Mill and Arrowhead Mills also have good pancake mixes.
 (If you don't have a mix, you can use 1 cup GF flour, 1 tsp baking soda or baking powder, 1 tsp xantham gum, and a pinch of salt).

 My mix actually had a recipe on the back of the package for plain pancakes, which I adapted (recipe below).
 As a dietitian, I wanted to add a few extra ingredients to kick up the nutritional profile.